 This post is Sponsored by The Home Depot.
 As always all opinions are 100% my own.

 Last summer, we were in the thick of demolition here at #the1878bycarli.
 There was so much to be done on the interior of our home, that we hadn’t even considered working on the exterior.
-When Home Depot reached out asking me to try out Windex® Outdoor, I jumped at the chance, as I knew it would motivate me to go outside and get to work.
-Our house, prior to us buying it, had been abandoned for over 6 years, so there was years of dirt and mildew build up in this very specific area of our home.
+When Home Depot reached out asking me to try out Windex® Outdoor, I jumped at the chance, as I knew it would motivate me to go outside and get to work on our sad little back porch.
+Our house, prior to us buying it, had been abandoned for over 6 years, so there was years of dirt and mildew build up on our back porch area.

 I know it’s awful, I honestly felt bad for my neighbors as they were the ones who had to face it everyday.
 So I had to come up with a plan: